VyacheslavGoryunov/vyacheslav.me/_pages/about.md

 If you're interested in short description: here is [my CV]({{ 'assets/pdf/VyacheslavGoryunov_CV.pdf' | relative_url }}) and welcome to [my LinkedIn](https://www.linkedin.com/in/vyacheslav-goryunov/).

-But if you're interested in a detailed description then I'll tel you about my experiency in each direction.
+But if you're interested in a detailed description then I'll tell you about my experiency in each direction.

 ## Development
 My development journey started in 2013.